Skip to main content

 If you directly list powers in the origin file, other data packs won't be able to add or remove powers from your origin without replacing the whole file.
 With tags, they can simply add or remove powers from the tag without needing to replace your origin file.

-iconItem StackoptionalIcon shown in the origin selection screen
+iconItem StackoptionalThe item displayed as the origin's icon in the selection screen

 Step 2: Add Translations